-- Theft of cash or Academy assets; - Non-receipt of income; - Substitution of personal cheques for cash; - Travelling and subsistence claims for non-existent journeys/events; - Travelling and subsistence claims inflated; - Deliberate falsification of official records for financial gain, e.g. false overtime claims; - Payment of invoices for goods received by an individual rather than the Academy; - Failure to observe, or breaches of, regulations and/or other associated legislation laid down by the Academy; - Unauthorised borrowing of valuable equipment; - Breaches of confidentiality regarding information; - Failure to declare a direct pecuniary or otherwise conflicting interest; - Concealing a generous gift or reward; - Unfairly influencing the award of a contract; - Deception; - Using position for personal reward.
+- Theft of cash or Trust assets; - Non-receipt of income; - Substitution of personal cheques for cash; - Travelling and subsistence claims for non-existent journeys/events; - Travelling and subsistence claims inflated; - Deliberate falsification of official records for financial gain, e.g. false overtime claims; - Payment of invoices for goods received by an individual rather than the Trust; - Failure to observe, or breaches of, regulations and/or other associated legislation laid down by the Trust; - Unauthorised borrowing of valuable equipment; - Breaches of confidentiality regarding information; - Failure to declare a direct pecuniary or otherwise conflicting interest; - Concealing a generous gift or reward; - Unfairly influencing the award of a contract; - Deception; - Using position for personal reward. - Cyber related crime, theft, fraud, falsification or ransom demands - Failure to seek relevant ESFA approval as required by the current Academies Trust Handbook

 The above list is not exhaustive and fraud and corruption can take many different paths.
-If in any doubt about whether a matter is an irregularity or not, clarification must be sought from the Academy Business Manager.
+If in any doubt about whether a matter is an irregularity or not, clarification must be sought from the Trust Finance and Procurement Officer.